10 Days in Istanbul Turkey Itinerary in the Winter

 Sahlep & Desserts at Vitavien

 After coming out of the Padua Church, we grabbed a quick doner wrap at Patsosis and sat down at Vitavien for a warming cup of Sahlep and desserts.
-Vitavien has multiple branches across Istanbul and we think they’re the most consistent spot for a good cup of Sahlep.
-They just make it good and the quality is consistent across every branch we popped by.
+Vitavien has multiple branches across Istanbul, and we think they’re the most consistent spot for a good cup of Sahlep.
 Anyway, as for actual desserts, we tried the Baklava Ice Cream Sandwich and a plate of waffles.
 Both were okay but nothing particularly impressive.

 Taksim Square

 Without the blizzard, we managed to have a much better look at Taksim Square.
-The Republic Monument stands right at the centre of the square which commemorates the 5th anniversary of the foundation of the Republic of Turkey in 1923 following the Turkish War of Independence.
-There isn’t much around Taksim Square though so it’s more of a landmark point rather than somewhere with activities to do.
+The Republic Monument stands at the centre of the square, commemorating the 5th anniversary of the foundation of the Republic of Turkey in 1923, following the Turkish War of Independence.
+There isn’t much around Taksim Square though, and it’s more of a landmark point rather than somewhere with much activities to do.

 Taksim Square Mosque at Golden Hour